 Pornographic Content:

-There are some Reddit communities that share pornographic content; however, they don’t appear on Reddit’s front page, and users need to search for them.
-In addition to pornography and adult content, some communities even share child-molestation images, which has caused much controversy for Reddit.
+Some Reddit communities share pornographic content.
+However, they don’t appear on Reddit’s front page, and users need to search for them.
+In addition to pornography and adult content, some communities even share child molestation images.
+This has caused much controversy for Reddit.

 Grooming & Sexual Harassment:

-There is much grooming and attempted sexual abuse going on in some Reddit communities, and admins have been known to turn a blind eye to unsolicited offers of prostitution and sexual harassment.
+There is much grooming and attempted sexual abuse going on in some Reddit communities.
+Admins have been known to turn a blind eye to unsolicited offers of prostitution and sexual harassment.

 Exposure to Misinformation: